INRIA/scikit-learn-mooc/slides/linear_model.md

 # Outline

 * What is a linear model?
-* Linear model for regression & classification
+* Linear models for regression & classification
 * How to avoid overfitting?